abilkht/attendance-bot/README.md

 Telegram bot that checks attendance in a class using Bluetooth.

-Bunch of scripts that were written in 24 hours last summer..
+Bunch of scripts that were written during the hackathon (won, btw) last summer..

 ### Prerequisites